 Grants: A Vital Component of College Financing

-For the majority of students, financing college education is unattainable without some form of financial aid.
+For the majority of students, financing a college education is unattainable without some form of financial aid.
 Among the primary types of financial assistance available to students are scholarships, student loans, and grants.

 Grants vs. Scholarships: Understanding the Distinction